 “Military officer of the Chinese embassy!”
 The cop yelled back.
 “Know what, all Chink yellow pigs deserve to be beaten up!”
 He struck Mr Tan hard with his club.
-All the cops sprang forward to join the violent assault on a barehanded foreign diplomat before they trained him on the bridge fence with a paper flower tied onto his hair.
+All the cops sprang forward to join the violent assault on a barehanded foreign diplomat before they chained him on the bridge fence with a paper flower tied onto his hair.

 The Final Insult

 A large crowd of local Americans gathered under the bridge watching the show with excitement.
 Some clapped their hands in the high thrill, others laughed and cheered, while a few throwing stones at or spitting on the injured Chinese man.

 Mr Tan closed his eyes and clenched his jaw tightly that caused the blood dripping from his lips.